brisa-build/awesome-brisa/README.md

 # awesome-brisa [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome) [![Track Awesome List](https://www.trackawesomelist.com/badge.svg)](https://www.trackawesomelist.com/teafuljs/teaful/)

 A collection of awesome things regarding the Brisa ecosystem.
+Brisa is in one of the [conclusions](https://2024.stateofjs.com/en-US/conclusion/) of the **State of JS 2024**.

 If you want to contribute to this list (please do), send a pull request.